Bank of England chief calls for RBS break-up

 ORDER OF MAGNITUDE

-RBS has already undergone a massive restructuring since the government pumped in 45.5 billion pounds ($68.8 billion) in 2008 to keep it afloat.
+RBS has already undergone a massive restructuring since the government pumped in 45.5 billion pounds in 2008 to keep it afloat.

 It has shed around 900 billion pounds worth of assets and says it is focusing on lending to British households and small businesses.